cdnicoll/LeagueOfLegendsMatchHistory/server/README.md

 * Split off into routes. `/getSummoner/:name`, `getMatches/:accountId/:start?/:end?`, `getMatch/:gameId/:accountId`
 * The express application will call upon each of these routes when requested.
 - bable-cli is used to build out the application for deployment
+- Invokes the leagueJS to retrieve the API